 If we weigh up all of the facts above, then it seems plausible that he didn’t use burner phones for the sole purpose of contacting victims.
 Instead, they may have already been a part of his wider risk management as a “john”.

 The FBI believes that the Long Island serial killer is a family man who used New York City as his hunting ground.

-When you focus on the possibility that this was a man who frequented escorts on a regular basis, a much larger picture begins to emerge.
+When you consider that this was most likely a man who frequented escorts on a regular basis, a much clearer picture begins to emerge.

-This was a Long Islander who put a substantial distance between his home base and his “hobby” by travelling to Manhattan.
+This was a Long Islander who put a substantial distance between his home base and his “hobby” by traveling to Manhattan.
 He also made ample use of prepaid phones.

 If we marry these two facts together, then it stands to reason that he wasn’t just worried about law enforcement.

 He was also keen on hiding his activities from someone else.